meniman98/Self-Order-Menu-Backend/README.md

 3. CRUD operations feature
 4. Receipt feature
 5. Order history feature
+6. Complete the controller for Salad and Drink

 ## Testing
 I've tested the database, it works great.
 I can start with the backend